ritterim/express-openid-connect-secured-jekyll/README.md

 - `npm install`
 - `npm start`

+If you encounter issues running locally with SSL certification validation, try adding `NODE_TLS_REJECT_UNAUTHORIZED=0` to **.env**.
+This should only be done in a local development scenario.
+See https://stackoverflow.com/a/21961005 answering https://stackoverflow.com/questions/10888610/ignore-invalid-self-signed-ssl-certificate-in-node-js-with-https-request.

 ## Development choices rationale

 This repository is designed being able to easily copy a small number of files into a Jekyll site to add authentication.